Michele Tafoya

-Michele Tafoya (born December 17, 1964) is an American reporter and retired sports broadcaster for CBS, ABC, ESPN, and NBC.
-Most notably, from 2011 to 2022, she worked primarily as a sideline reporter for NBC Sunday Night Football.
-Over the course of her career, she covered the National Football League, the Olympics, and professional basketball.
+Michele Joan Tafoya (born December 17, 1964) is an American journalist and former sports broadcaster for ABC, NBC, CBS, and ESPN.
+From 2011 to 2022, she worked primarily as a sideline reporter for NBC Sunday Night Football.
+During her career, she covered the National Football League, the Olympics, and professional basketball.

-Since Tafoya's departure from sportscasting, she has worked as a conservative political consultant and makes television appearances to discuss the state of American politics and culture.
+Since her departure from sportscasting, Tafoya has worked as a conservative political consultant and made television appearances to discuss U.S. politics and culture.
+She is the Republican nominee in the 2026 United States Senate election in Minnesota.
+If elected, Tafoya will be the first Hispanic U.S. Senator from Minnesota, the first Latina Republican elected to the U.S. Senate, and the second Latina U.S. Senator overall, after Catherine Cortez Masto of Nevada.

 Early life

 Tafoya is the daughter of Wilma (née Conley) and Orlando Tafoya.
-She is of Hispanic descent.
-She has one brother and three sisters.
-She attended Mira Costa High School in Manhattan Beach, California.
+Her father was Hispanic and her mother is Irish American.
+She has a brother and three sisters.
+She attended Aviation High School in Redondo Beach, California and Mira Costa High School in Manhattan Beach, California.
 She received a Bachelor of Arts degree in mass communications from the University of California, Berkeley in 1988, and a master's degree in business administration from the University of Southern California in 1991.

 Career

 Tafoya worked as a host and reporter for KFAN-AM in Minneapolis, primarily for Minnesota Vikings and University of Minnesota women's basketball broadcasts.
-She worked for WAQS (now WFNZ) in Charlotte, where she went by the name Mickey Conley.
+She worked for WAQS (now WFNZ) in Charlotte under the name Mickey Conley.
 Conley is her mother's maiden name.
 Tafoya also worked for the Midwest Sports Channel, serving as a Minnesota Timberwolves host and sideline reporter, as well as a play-by-play commentator for women's Big Ten basketball and volleyball.
-Tafoya then spent three years at WCCO-TV in Minneapolis as a sports anchor and reporter.
+She then spent three years at WCCO-TV in Minneapolis as a sports anchor and reporter.

 CBS Sports

 Tafoya joined CBS Sports in September 1994 as a reporter and host for the CBS Television Network's sports anthology show CBS Sports Spectacular and college basketball coverage.
 She served as a host of At The Half and as a reporter for college football games.
 She made her on-air debut at the 1994 U.S. Open Tennis Championships.

 In 1997, The American Women in Radio and Television honored Tafoya with a Gracie Award for "Outstanding Achievement by an Individual On-Air TV Personality" for her play-by-play calling of WNBA games on Lifetime Television.
-Tafoya served as a reporter for the network's coverage of the NFL, college football—including the 1998 National Championship Orange Bowl—and was late-night co-host with Al Trautwig of the 1998 Winter Olympics in Nagano.
-In addition to her diverse assignments, Tafoya hosted CBS's NCAA Tournament selection show, Goodwill Games and the U.S Open Tennis Championships coverage.
+Tafoya served as a reporter for the network's coverage of the NFL and college football—including the 1998 National Championship Orange Bowl—and was late-night co-host with Al Trautwig of the 1998 Winter Olympics in Nagano.
+She also hosted CBS's NCAA Tournament selection show, Goodwill Games, and the U.S Open Tennis Championships coverage.
 She left CBS at the end of 1999, after five years with the network.